bphillips95/Coding-blog/content/blog/linked-list-2/index.md

 value: Singly | value: Linked | value: List | value: Null Next -> | Next -> | Next -> |

-Thats it for push and unshift, In the next blog I will go through pop and unshift, removing nodes from the beginnning and end of a list.
+Thats it for push and unshift, In the next blog I will go through pop and unshift, removing nodes from the beginning and end of a list.

 ####  ---------------------- Notes ----------------------